Academics & Study Abroad FAQs

 - When do students declare their major?
 Are double majors allowed?

-Students may declare a major upon enrollment or elect to remain undecided within a particular SHU college.
+Students may indicate an intended major upon enrollment or indicate they are undecided on a major within a particular SHU college.
+Students are connected to faculty and peers in their major and college of interest and complete the official declaration process during the spring semester of their freshman year.
 Students are required to declare a major by the spring semester of the sophomore year.
 You may choose to double-major at SHU and will be guided through the process by your academic advisor.

 - What if I am undecided about my major?